Security considerations for TrueSight Capacity Optimization

 Example for vCenter Extractor Service - An error code (

-BCO_ETL_FAIL113) is displayed when the ETL is unable to connect to the vCenter because the server certificate does not conform to the expected JVM security constraints.
-Change the vCenter RSA key to use a self-signed certificate and restart the scheduler for the ETL task.
-For more information, see
+BCO_ETL_FAIL113) is displayed when the ETL is unable to connect to the vCenter because the server certificate does not conform to expected JVM security constraints.
+Change the vCenter SSL key to use a self-signed certificate and restart the scheduler for the ETL task.
+For more information, refer to the

-If the TrueSight Capacity administrator cannot change the SSL certificate of the vCenter, use the specified workaround.
+If it is not possible for the TrueSight Capacity administrator to change the SSL certificate of the vCenter, use the general workaround described above.

 Web access security

 TrueSight Capacity Optimization is designed to be used in an enterprise network, not on the public Internet.
-The following methods are used to mitigate web access vulnerabilities:
+Web access vulnerabilities are mitigated by the following steps:

-- Cookies: Only session cookies are used.
-No persistent cookies are left on the browser computer.
+- Cookies: Only session cookies are used; no persistent cookies are left on browser machines.

 - Hidden fields: These are used for user data submission, but not for storing data.